jmelancon5817/NFT_Mint_Website/README.md

 # NFT_Mint_Website

-This project demonstrates a basic NFT minting website with a wallet connectivity feature and full minting capabilities.
+This project demonstrates a basic NFT mint website with a wallet connectivity feature and full minting capabilities.

 <p></p>